KentJhon/KentJhon/README.md

 <h2 align="left">Hi 👋!
-My name is Kent and I'm a 4th year BSIT Student, from University of Science and Technology of Southern Philippines</h2>
+My name is Kent a BSIT Student from University of Science and Technology of Southern Philippines</h2>

 ###